codejake/hackintosh-guide/README.md

 If you spot any errors or typos, let me know.

 ## Warning

-You will run into roadblocks.
-And everyone will give you their advice.
-Most of it is *awful*.
+You **will** run into roadblocks.
+And *everyone* will give you their own advice.
+Most of it is **awful**.
 The hackintosh world is full of people that don't know what they are doing, but are all-too-eager to dish out advice and even error-ridden corrections.
 Stay away from Unibeast, Multibeast, Tonymacx86.com, random people, etc.

 Do keep things as vanilla as possible.
-Make minimal changes from the default installation.
-Do not put any kexts or files in `/S/L/E`, `/L/E`, etc. Everything can go into your EFI partition. *Make sure you understand the changes you are making*.
+Make minimal changes from the default installation. **Do not** put any kexts or files in `/S/L/E`, `/L/E`, etc. Everything can go into your EFI partition. *Make sure you understand the changes you are making*.

 ## Hardware Build
 * Here is my exact build on [PCPartPicker](https://pcpartpicker.com/list/MCX2Cb).